-The Group recognises a loss allowance for expected credit losses ("ECL") on debt instruments that are measured at amortised cost.
-The amount of expected credit losses is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial asset.
+The Group recognises a loss allowance for expected credit losses ('ECL') on trade receivables and other receivables, and other debt instruments that are measured at amortised cost.
+The amount of ECL is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial asset.
+The ECL incorporates forward-looking information and is a probability-weighted estimate of the difference between all contractual cash flows that are due to the Group in accordance with the contract and all the cash flows that the Group expects to receive, discounted at the original effective interest rate.
+Details about the Group's credit risk management are disclosed in Note 4(b)(i).